anshchovatiya/DSA/README.md

         }
     }

-    // this is implementation of pop() function void deleteEnd()
+    // this fuction will delete last element of the array void deleteEnd()
     {
         if (top < 0)